-This za’atar chicken recipe is a wonderful dish full of delicious lemony flavor and spice blends. za’atar spice is a middle eastern spice blend of thyme, oregano, sesame seeds, sumac, sometimes marjoram and sea salt with of course variations depending on the region.
+This za’atar chicken recipe is a wonderful dish full of delicious lemony flavor and spice blends.
+Za’atar spice is a middle eastern spice blend of thyme, oregano, sesame seeds, sumac, sometimes marjoram and sea salt with of course variations depending on the region.
 I do love using it on chicken and lemony dishes - the taste is herby, nutty, savory, and slightly tangy.
 This recipe comes from one of my favourite books for inspiration and flavour - Falastin.
 The recipe is very easy to make and full of flavour - a delicious sheet-pan chicken recipe that you must add to you list of recipes to make.
 The herby lemony chicken is cooked to perfection - tender and very flavourful and great with a side of rice or lemony potatoes or a simple salad.
-She pan chicken recipes are always fabulous for dinner especially when they can partially be made ahead making dinner effortless, easy and delicious.
+Sheetpan chicken recipes are always fabulous for dinner especially when they can partially be made ahead making dinner effortless, easy and delicious.
 All the work - chopping and marinating is done in advance and dinnertime is low fuss and just a matter of popping everything on a Sheetpan and in the oven!
 Can’t beat that!

 More About Falastin - A Cookbook

 Falastin is a wonderful collection of 120 recipes by Ottolenghi’s Executive Chef Sami Tamimi, created by his personal narrative of the Palestine he grew up in.
 The book explains that there is no letter ‘P’ in the Arabic language so “falastin” is the way Falastinians” refer to themselves.
 The word though as explained, is also about geography, land, history, language, identity and culture and Falastin the book is a celebration of this culture: the recipes and stories, the food and the people of Palestine.
 The book is by Sami Tamimi and Tara Wigley and they are described as host and tour guide and they do a lovely job at sharing not only wonderful recipes but stories behind the food and region.
 The forward helps us appreciate that its more than Sami’s story its a collection of stories through the many profiles that help us have a glimpse of the food, the people, culture and the land.
 The stories are touching beautiful and insightful.
 The book has some wonderful photography not only of the food but of the land, and some lovely street photography and portraits that capture a feeling and the people behind the recipes.
 The book is categorized very simply starting with Breakfast then Snack, Spread and Sauces, Veggie Sides and Salads, Soups, Veggie Mains, Fish, Meat, Breads and Pastries and finishes off with Sweets.
-The recipes range from super simple to see that are a little more involved but all very straightforward - there are so many amazing ones that I can’t wait to try but I chose to share the Lemon Chicken with Za’atar as we have made it so many times already and its quite simple and delicious.
+The recipes range from super simple to some that are a little more involved but all very straightforward - there are so many amazing ones that I can’t wait to try but I chose to share the Lemon Chicken with Za’atar as we have made it so many times already and its quite simple and delicious.
 Next on my list to make is the Fragrant Palestinian Couscous, the Upside Down Spiced Rice With Lamb and Fava Beans, Meaty Vine Leaf Pie and the Knafeh Nabulseyeh just to name a few.
 Im thrilled to have received this lovely book from Appetite by Random House and really can’t recommend it enough - its a wobferdul read full of heart warming stories! grab your copy here.

 Za’atar Chicken Recipe Ingredients